Why would my pet need rectal medication?

 How do I administer liquid medication rectally?

-Use sterile lube or petroleum jelly to lubricate the syringe.
-Then insert the syringe (with the tubing or cannula attached, if provided) into your pet’s rectum.
-Advance the syringe approximately one to two inches into the rectum, although you should stop sooner if you feel that you are meeting resistance.
+Use sterile lubricant or petroleum jelly to lubricate the syringe.
+Then insert the syringe into your pet’s rectum (with the tubing or cannula attached, if provided).
+Advance the syringe approximately one to two inches into the rectum, but stop sooner if you feel you are meeting resistance.

 How do I administer a solid rectal suppository?

-While liquid anti-seizure medications are the most common indication for rectal drug administration, your veterinarian may also prescribe rectal medication for other conditions.
-Other rectal medications may be in the form of a suppository, which is a solid or semi-solid form of drug that is inserted into the rectum and left to dissolve.
+A suppository is a solid or semi-solid form of drug that is inserted into the rectum and left to dissolve.
 Rectal suppositories are sometimes used to deliver medication to pets that are vomiting, constipated, or have trouble swallowing.

 Will I hurt my pet by administering rectal medication?